swsmith310/libswsdm/README.md

 ENDFLAGS
 ```

 The pipe operator (|) takes two parameters, a flag key on the left, and a flag value on the right.
 Flag keys should be kept at a maximum of 16 characters and must not exceed 32 characters.
-Flag values can be any type, as they will be stored as a `std::string` variable in the actual flag object, This means that it's up to you to typecast values when applying them to variables in the C++ code.
+Flag values can be any type, as they will be stored as a `std::string` variable in the actual flag object, meaning that it's up to you to typecast values when applying them to variables in the C++ code.

 There must be only one key/value pair per line, and there must be no spaces between the parameters and pipe.
 The final line of the script is `ENDFLAGS`, the keyword that tells the program to stop reading the file.
 Any flags written after this line will be ignored.

 ## Usage Summary
 *SCFS* is used to initialize, save, and load all data in the game.
-The data for a fresh game is saved in the file *baseFlags.scfs*, located in the project's root directory.
+The data for a fresh game is saved in the file *baseFlags.scfs*, located by default in the project's root directory.
 This file is loaded in the `SCFS::init()` constructor function and used to instantiate all of the flags.
 As such, it is the very first function called in `main`.

 *SCFS* is interpreted by the *SCFS Parser*, defined in the function `SCFS::parse(std::string const& s, const char d, std::vector<std::string>& o1, std::vector<std::string>& o2)`.
 This function splits the key/value pairs in the *SCFL* script into two `std::vector<std::string>` objects, which are then iterated through, generating the `SCFS::Flag` objects into the game.